mohamedhisham404/social_media_app/README.md

 ```
 fastapi dev app/main.py --reload
 ```
-6- put that url in the web browser
+6- Put that url in the web browser
 ```
 http://127.0.0.1:8000/docs#/
 ```